Exam Content Outline

 Domain 1.
 NUTRITION - 20%

-A. Gather Nutrition Data
+A. Gather Nutritional Data

 2. Interview for nutrition related information